phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.add_dataset.md

     children components.
 Optionally, you can override this by providing a subset (or single entry) of the stars or orbits in the hierarchy.

+Additional keyword arguments (`**kwargs`) will be applied to the resulting parameters, whenever possible.
+See [phoebe.parameters.ParameterSet.set_value](phoebe.parameters.ParameterSet.set_value.md) for changing the values of a [phoebe.parameters.Parameter](phoebe.parameters.Parameter.md) after it has been attached.

+The following formats are acceptable, when applicable:

+* when passed as a single key-value pair (`times = [0,1,2,3]`), the passed value will be applied to all parameters with qualifier of 'times', including any with component = '_default' (in which case the value will be copied to new parameters whenver a new component is added to the system).
+* when passed as a single key-value pair (`times = [0, 1, 2, 3]`), **but**
+    `component` (or `components`) is also passed (`component = ['primary']`), the passed value will be applied to all parameters with qualifier of 'times' and one of the passed components.
+In this case, component = '_default' will not be included, so the value will not be copied to new parameters whenever a new component is added.
+* when passed as a dictionary (`times = {'primary': [0,1], 'secondary': [0,1,2]}`),
+    separate values will be applied to parameters based on the component provided (eg. for different times/rvs per-component for RV datasets) or any general twig filter (eg. for different flux_densities per-time and per-component: `flux_densities = {'0.00@primary': [...], ...}`).
+    Note that component = '_default' will only be set if it is included in the dictionary.

 Arguments
 ----------
 * `kind` (string): function to call that returns a